07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 #3.
 WE THEN BUILD A CULTURE OF TAKING RESPONSIBILITY FOR OUR PROBLEMS – RATHER THAN POINTING THE FINGER

 What many don’t perceive is that, every time we do this, the Government get bigger and more powerful.
 Every time the Government gets bigger, we the people get smaller.
-It leads to a tipping point.
-It’s all through history.
-It is a VERY bad trend.

 The Greek philosopher Plato (428-348BC) wrote about this.
 In summary, “The Government gives us money until it runs out of money – so they find new ways to take the ‘rich people’s’ money.
-When they run our of money there is no money – and everything falls over!”
-Aka – true suffering begins!
+When they run out of money there is no money – and everything falls over!”
+Aka – then true suffering begins!

 This is why a foundational principle of wellbeing is that we take responsibility for our own lives and families and people, and our own problems.
 This includes our own incomes – and finding work, establishing basic security.
 This includes addressing our own family problems or dysfunction – teaching values, pursuing paths of healing, working to establish new patterns of behaviour.
 (This is all about VALUES).